-The difference in FVC between the present study and that from Tunisia et al (11); was less than 1%, and the difference in FVC with Czech study varied from less than 1% to 7% (18,19).
-Since no statistical significant differences were observed for FVC, FEV1, and $A{\rm ex}$ (P = 0.06) and minor differences were found for MEFs (P < 0.03) between the present and Czech standards (Table 6); we might use both lung function standards in children in both countries.
-In addition; this current Libyan lung function standards are also suitable for Tunisian children because of non-significant differences between both groups of children.
+The obtained values increased most significantly with standing body height and were similar to those in Tunisian and in Central Europe children.
+The racial as well as gender differences were not observed.
+The maximum expiratory flows corrected for FVC (lung size) suggested larger with Czech study varied from less than 1% (18,19).
+Since no statistical to 7% significant differences were observed for FVC, FEV1, and $A{ex}(P=0.06)$ and minor differences were found for MEFs (P<0.03) between the present and Czech standards (Table 6); we might use both lung function standards in children in both countries.
+In addition; this current Libyan lung function standards are also suitable for Tunisian children because of non-significant differences between both groups children.